Fair Active Learning: Introduction

-\begin{example} A company is interested in creating a model for predicting recidivism to help judges make wise decisions when setting bails; they want to find out how likely a person is to commit a crime in the future.
+\begin{example} A company is interested in creating a model for predicting recidivism to be used by judges when setting bails; they want to predict how likely a person is to commit a crime in the future.
 Suppose the company has access to the background information of some criminal defendants\footnote{In the US, such information is provided by sheriff offices of the counties.
 For instance, for the COMPAS dataset, ProPublica used information obtained from the Sheriff Office of the Broward County. \url{https://bit.ly/36CTc2F}}.
 However, the collected data is not labeled.
 That is because there is no evidence available at the time of the trial if an individual will commit a crime in the future or not.
 Considering a time window, it is possible to label an individual in the dataset by checking the background of the individual within the time window after being released.
-Nonetheless, this is not simple, may be associated with a cost, and may require expert efforts for data integration and entity resolution. \end{example}
+However, it is costly as it might require expert efforts for data collection, integration and entity resolution. \end{example}

-\techrep{ \begin{example} A loan consulting company is about to create models that will help financial agencies identify ``valuable customers'' who will pay off their loans on time.
+\begin{example} A loan consulting company would like to create a model for financial agencies to identify ``valuable customers'' who will pay off their loans on time.
 The company has collected a dataset of customers who have received a loan in the past few years.
-In addition to the demographic information, the dataset includes information such as education and income level of individuals.
+The dataset includes information such as demographics, education and income level of individuals.
 Unfortunately, at the time of approving loans, it is not known whether customers will pay their debt on time, and hence, the data are not labeled.
-Nevertheless, the company has hired experts who, given the information of an individual who has received a loan in the past, can verify their background and assess if payments were made on time.
-Of course, considering the costs associated with a background check, it is not viable to freely label all customers. \end{example} }
+Nevertheless, the company has hired experts who, given the information of admitted applicants in the past, can verify their background and assess if payments were made on time.
+Of course, considering the costs associated with a background check, it is not viable to freely label all customers. \end{example}